All Episodes

 By the way, you know.

-Um it's it the Democrats have just decided, okay, white America, you're a declining demographic.
+The Democrats have just decided, okay, white America, you're a declining demographic.

-But oh no, no, no, no, no.
+But oh, no, no, no, no, no.

 We can make no generalizations about any ethnic grievance group.

-Despite the fact, as I point out in chapter one of my book, um, this is the society, this is the culture, this is the country that works the best, that is the most successful.
+Despite the fact, as I point out in chapter one of my book, this is the society, this is the culture, this is the country that works the best, that is the most successful.

-This is the society that works the best, and we're supposed to give it away.
+I mean, apart from subjective reasons of people just loving their own home, this is the society that works the best, and we're supposed to give it away.

 The political correctness has infected the culture so that people feel like anyone we replace an American with makes this a better country when it's exactly the opposite of the truth.

-You know, you said this in adios America.
+You know, you said this in Adios America.

 There's three major issues.